-Even though price-to-sales is also a valuation factor, on average, using this combination gave the lowest returns of all the two-factor strategies we tested, generating an average return of 345.3% (median 333.4%).
-The best performing strategy was selecting companies with a cheap price-to-sales ratio as well as companies with the highest 6-months price index values.
+Even though price-to-sales is also a valuation factor, on average, this combination gave the lowest returns of all the two-factor strategies we tested, generating an average return of 345.3% (median 333.4%).
+The best-performing strategy was selecting companies with a cheap price-to-sales ratio and companies with the highest 6-month price index values.
 This would have given you returns of 563% over 12 years.

 The worst combination would have been combining the low price-to-sales ratio companies with those that generated the highest ROIC over the past five years.
 Using this strategy, your return would have been 184.8%.